montysecurity/OpenHunt/README.md

 #### Combining Filters

-The filters may not be intuitive at first.
+Combining filters may not be intuitive at first.

-For example, take the command above `python .\openhunt.py -m ttp --filter "United States" --filter Russia --filter Government -f .\groups.csv`.
-In plain English, this filter means "show me all groups that target any organization in the United States, any organization in Russia, and Government targets in any country".This is different from saying they target "United States and Russian Government" entities.
+For example, take the command above `python .\openhunt.py -m ttp --target "United States" --target Russia --target Government -f .\groups.csv`.
+In plain English, this filter means "show me all groups that target any organization in the United States, any organization in Russia, and Government targets in any country".
+This is different from saying they target "United States and Russian Government" entities.

 I plan on implementing a way to strictly combine filters later so you can ask it to show only groups that target specific sectors of specific countries.

 ## IOC Mode